sumanthmalipeddi/Housing_Data-Analytics-Engineering/README.md

 As a dedicated Data Analyst and Engineer, I’ve meticulously curated the Housing Data — a rich collection of all sensitive records.
 Here’s the story behind this dataset:

 #### Data Origins:
-Over the 4 years, I’ve painstakingly collected data from various departments, attended countless meetings, and merged and harmonised it into a single, comprehensive CSV file.
+I've attended a ton of meetings, laboriously gathered data from numerous departments—including revenue, housing, and municipal administration—and combined and harmonized it into a single, extensive CSV file over the last four years.

 # Data Model
 ![Image](https://github.com/sumanthmalipeddi/GoogleCloudDE/blob/main/data_model.JPG)